 2. Water Waves

-Due to the action of the gravitational force of the moon, the earth, and the sun, the water present in the seas or ocean receives a pull force leading to the formation of a wave.
+Due to the action of the gravitational force of the moon, the earth, and the sun, the water present in the seas or oceans receives a pull force, leading to the formation of a wave.
 The crests and troughs of such waves are easily visible.
 Hence, the ocean and sea waves are yet another example of transverse mechanical waves in real life.

 3. Spring Waves